Zuehlke/machines-code-people/articles/we-are-all-engineers.md

   * For explaining a discipline-specific term, it is helpful to have a term of the week slot after the standup.
 Make sure to also document the term in the project glossary.

 * Technical sync
-  * Use a regular technical sync, e.g. weekly, for planning the big picture and details of the integration strategy

-* Discuss topics affected by more than one discipline, make the unknown visible!
+  * Use a regular technical sync, e.g. weekly, for planning the big picture and details of the integration strategy.
+Discuss topics affected by more than one discipline, make the unknown visible!
   * Document and communicate your integration plan (e.g. by using the maturity table described below)
   * Include in this planning also the use of rapid prototyping means (EE, ME) for early integrations and physical samples.
 These samples provide insights and value!
   * Use a continuous integration environment for the system to ensure robust artefacts where the new unit is to be integrated